Long-term lease in Freising: Opportunity for families or financial trap?

 Leasehold properties are currently experiencing a boom in the Freising district.
 There are many offers to be found particularly in the areas of Eichenfeld, Waldsiedlung, Lerchenfeld and Holzgartenstrasse.
 Here, the leasehold model not only attracts young families, but also helps communities secure housing for certain professional groups.

-Overall, it becomes clear that lease in Freising can be an attractive option to counter the lack of living space.
-However, as with every decision, it is important to find out well and to obtain legal advice if necessary.
-With the right hand you can also do good business in this form of acquisition.
+Overall, it is clear that leasehold in Freising can be an attractive option for addressing the housing shortage.
+But as with any decision, it is important to be well informed and, if necessary, to seek legal advice.
+With the right hand, you can also make good business in this form of property acquisition.